 Anne leaned forward and stared at Vustig for a pregnant pause.

 “It is true that I bestowed a Distinguished Service Award to Lendina Bisha and her art gallery partner Magda Galanis at the Burnham Award Dinner.
-It’s also true that my husband John and I sat down for drinks with the Bishas and Ms. Galanis at the .
+It’s also true that my husband John and I sat down for drinks with the Bishas and Ms. Galanis at the Peninsula’s Shanghai Terrace.
 I would describe that conversation as cordial.”

 “Anne, do you think the Bishas and Dr. Morton had anything to do with the attack on your home?”